adonisjs/v6-docs/content/docs/guides/folder_structure.md

 The `bin` directory has the entry point files to load your application in a specific environment.
 For example:

 - The `bin/server.ts` file boots the application in the web environment to listen for HTTP requests.
+- The `bin/console.ts` file boots the Ace commandline and executes commands.
-- Whereas the `bin/test.ts` file boots the application to run tests.
+- The `bin/test.ts` file boots the application to run tests.

 ## The `ace.js` file